chumamadyosi/BookList/README.md

 npm install
 npm start

-// Note: I'm still improving my frontend skills, so feedback is welcome!
-Not an expert yet, but I'm doing my best. 😊
+// Note: I'm a backend developer by trade — frontend isn’t my strongest suit, so feedback is welcome!
+Not  expert, but I do my best. 😊